amir002001/amir002001/src/content/projects/docuchat.md

 ---
 title: DocuChat
-shortDescription: DocuChat is a contextual search feature for GitHub's documentation, powered by machine learning and natural language processing.
-It uses Cohere's Large Language Model and a vector database to provide accurate and efficient search results.
-By summarizing and embedding GitHub's documentation, developers can quickly find the information they need, transforming the search experience and inspiring the use of AI in search applications.
+shortDescription: A contextual search feature for GitHub's documentation, using machine learning and Cohere's Large Language Model to provide efficient and accurate search results by summarizing and embedding the documentation.
 tech:
   - Next.js
   - LLMs